olaves97/Engineers_project/README.md

-# [ENG] Engineering Project
-The program for operating the lighting control module
+# [ENG] The program for operating the lighting control module

 As part of the engineering work, a design of an intelligent LED controller for the room was made.
 A wireless system to control the intensity and color of light was designed and manufactured.
 The project was implemented using the MQTT communication protocol.
 The system was based on a home WiFi network.
 The NodeMCU v3 board was used to make the module.